h3adex/guardgress/README.md

 - `guardgress/add-ja4-header`: Adds Ja4/Ja4n fingerprint/hash to the request header.
 - `guardgress/limit-ip-whitelist`: Whitelists IP addresses for rate limiting.
 - `guardgress/limit-path-whitelist`: Whitelists Paths for rate limiting.
 For instance, if you have an ingress object with a Pathtype set as "Prefix" and Path defined as "/shop," you can specify "/shop/products" to be exempted from rate limiting through whitelisting.
+- `guardgress/limit-redis-store-url`: This parameter defines the URL of the Redis store.
+If left unspecified, the controller resorts to an in-memory store.
+Redis becomes essential particularly when operating in High Availability (HA) Mode with multiple pods.
 - `guardgress/limit-period` uses the simplified format "limit-period", with the given periods:
 ```text
 "S": second